rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 The code running these checks is called a write barrier, because it's a piece of code that is being run on each write of object into another object.
-What exactly the code is we need to run, depends on the use case.
+What exactly this code is depends on the use case.
 We have already described two of them now, one for generational and one for concurrent garbage collection.